UKCloud/documentation/articles/vmware/vmw-faq.md

 ### How does UKCloud provide urgent maintenance notifications and incident reports?

 You can view these on the [notifications page](https://portal.ukcloud.com/notifications) on the UKCloud Portal.
 In addition, Service Status reports are published on the [service status](http://status.ukcloud.com/) page.

-### When using fault tolerance on vCNS devices, is the TCP session state replicated between the devices?

-Yes, the TCP session data/connection tables are replicated, but there's no replication of the load-balancer.

 ### Do you offer dynamic or static IP addresses?